-Two medicines made by GW Pharmaceuticals, EPIDYOLEX (cannabidiol) oral solution and Sativex (nabiximols), have officially been recommended by the UK’s National Institute for Health and Care Excellence (NICE) to receive routine reimbursement from NHS England.
+Two medicines made by GW Pharmaceuticals, EPIDYOLEX CBD (cannabidiol) oral solution and Sativex (nabiximols), have officially been recommended by the UK’s National Institute for Health and Care Excellence (NICE) to receive routine reimbursement from NHS England.

 The move is a welcome step forward for patients in the UK, however, a number of charities and patient support groups are saying the step does not go far enough – leaving patients across the United Kingdom still unable to gain access to the medicine they need.

 This cannabis oil approval represents the first-time any plant-derived cannabis-based medicine has been recommended by NICE for use on the NHS and is a small step forward for patients who need medical cannabis.